brefphp/bref/docs/README.md

 - **Legacy application**

     Migrating a legacy PHP application to Bref and Lambda can be a challenge.
-First, as said above, the limitations that come with MySQL/PostgreSQL often apply, but on top of that legacy applications tend to be extra slow and large and performances could suffer.
+First, as explained above, the limitations that come with MySQL/PostgreSQL often apply.
+On top of that legacy applications tend to be extra slow and large which can make performances suffer.

-    One could also expect to rewrite a good amount of code to make the application compatible with the read-only filesystem, rewrite how cron tasks or jobs run, etc. Finally there are no case studies or online examples of such a thing being done before (to the extent of our knowledge).
+    One could also expect to rewrite a good amount of code to make the application fit for Lambda.
+For example file uploads and sessions often need to be adapted to work with the read-only filesystem.
+Cron tasks, scripts or asynchronous jobs must be made compatible with Lambda and possibly SQS.
+Finally there are no case studies or online examples of such a thing being done before (to the extent of our knowledge).

-    Probably not impossible, but definitely not the easiest place to start.
+    Not impossible, but definitely not the easiest place to start.

 ## Getting started